Application of axiomatic formal theory to the Abraham--Minkowski controversy: Experimental Confirmation

-that is contained in an element of volume $\delta v$ is a factor of $n$ greater than in the vacuum.
-For a finite pulse, the narrower pulse width and enhanced momentum density offset allowing the electromagnetic momentum to be invariant in time as the field enters, and exits, the dielectric through the gradient-index antireflection coating.
-Consequently, there is no need to hypothesize any motion of the material constituents of the dielectric to preserve conservation of momentum.
+that is contained in an element of volume $\delta v$ (a ``particle''), is a factor of $n$ greater than in the vacuum.
+For a finite pulse, the narrower pulse width and enhanced momentum density offset allowing the electromagnetic momentum to be constant in time as the field enters, and exits, the dielectric through the gradient-index antireflection coating.
+Consequently, there is no need to hypothesize any motion of the material constituents of the dielectric to preserve the conservation of linear momentum, even though the velocity of light slows to $c/n$.